 The research process has acted as an important catalyst to update the data on the strengths and weaknesses, explore potential threats, opportunities, gaps and needs in the sectors and provide more specific suggestions for the sectors' development.
 It was again understood that discussing the needs and problem areas with the stakeholders in the sector face to face is an important research method, and such interviews helped to establish a closer relationship with the stakeholders.
-For example, it has been noticed that Turkish Salmon (Rainbow Trout), has a high economic potential due to the high demand by consumers and therefore it is an area that should be given extra attention.
+For example, it has been noticed that the Black Sea Salmon, which is an endemic species specific to the Black Sea, has a high economic potential due to the high demand by consumers and therefore it is an area that should be given extra attention.
 Additionally, it has also been revealed that there are significant success stories in the shipbuilding sectors, which have a high development potential for the region.

-Turkey has a major development in aquaculture production made from inland and marine waters between the years 2017-2021.
+Türkiye has a major development in aquaculture production made from inland and marine waters between the years 2017-2021.
 The production showing a significant performance, increased from approx. 277,000 tons to approx. 472,000 tons as the increase rate has been 71%.
 In aquaculture sector mainly trout, sea bass and sea bream fish species are farmed.
 For the last 5 years the fastest and the largest growing sector in Eastern Black Sea Region is aquaculture.
-The main farmed fish in our region is Turkish Salmon.
-According to the data of Eastern Black Sea Exporters Association, Turkish Salmon export of Eastern Black Sea Region rised to approx.129 million USD from 15 million USD between the years 2018-2022.
+The main farmed fish in our region is Black Sea Salmon named as Turkish Salmon.
+According to the data of Eastern Black Sea Exporters Association, Turkish Salmon export of Eastern Black Sea Region went up to approx.129 million USD from 15 million USD between the years 2018-2022.
 Turkish Salmon export increased more than 8 times within this period.
 The export value of Turkish Salmon in 2022 comprises almost 91% of the total fisheries export of Eastern Black Sea Region which implies Turkish Salmon is the most substantial export item of the Region in fisheries sector.

 OMEGA 61 (61 Su Ürünleri Tic.
-Ltd. Şti) company has been established in 2010 and started its operation with the aquaculture of Turkish Salmon and sea bass.
+Ltd. Şti) company has been established in 2010 and started its operation with the aquaculture of Black Sea Salmon and sea bass.
 The company's salmon and sea bass aquaculture production was approx. 1,000 ton in 2018 and within 5 years the production has enhanced to approx. 5,000 ton (in 2022) by its capacity increasement investments.
-The company has started export in 2021 with the value of 156,000 USD and it boomed its export to approx. 5 million USD in 2022.The turnover of the company was approx. 5.6 million USD in 2018 and it rised to 21.5 million USD by the end of 2022.
+The company has started export in 2021 with the value of 156,000 USD and it boomed its export to approx. 5 million USD in 2022.
+The turnover of the company was approx. 5.6 million USD in 2018 and it rised to 21.5 million USD by the end of 2022.